zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 Shift registers are the recommended method of adding additional GPIO pins to MCUs and boards, when a standard matrix results in an insufficient number of keys.
 They are recommended because they simultaneously have very low power consumption and are quite cheap.
 This page serves as a (brief) introduction to shift registers, how to use them in your design, and how to configure ZMK to use them correctly.

 :::note
-This page assumes that the part you are using has part number 74HC595.
+This page assumes that you are using a SIPO shift register with the part number 74HC595.
 Other shift registers can work as well but this is the most commonly used one.
 :::

 :::tip